 Even though I categorized it as a lunch box bag but I think you can basically use it for anything you want to carry around.
 I would say it is nice to carry a small craft project when you are on the go, for example, crochet, knitting, tatting, small hand-sew patchwork, etc….

-There are another 2 needle felting pattern and tutorial in the queue waiting to be written and published but I have to put them aside to author this lunch box bag tutorial in priority.
+There are another 2 needle felting patterns and tutorials in the queue waiting to be written and published, but I have to put them aside to author this lunch box bag tutorial as a priority.
 This is due to loads of feedback (I love the requested feedback, please pour again!!!)
-I received from emails and messages requesting to share the lunch box bag when I previewed the work in progress in Craft Passion’s Facebook Page, so I happily cutting in line especially for you.
+I received emails and messages requesting to share the lunch box bag when I previewed the work in progress on Craft Passion’s Facebook Page, so I am happily cutting in line, especially for you.

 To complete his birthday, I baked 20 cupcakes and decorated them with fondant icing (you can see it here) a day before his birthday.
-I also made a fondant mouse as the cupcake topper just for him and it was all set until the day.
-I am so happy that his classmates’ loved all the things I created for the party.
-Upon arrival at the kindergarten, the kids surrounded the table and keep on wowing repeatedly as I set up the birthday counter, they are so adorable!!!
-Even the moms wrote in the Kindergarten Facebook to express their amazement.
-Thank you all for leaving such a great memory to my son and it has made a great moment for us!!!
+I also made a fondant mouse as the cupcake topper just for him, and everything was all set for the big day.
+I’m so happy that his classmates loved everything I created for the party.
+When we arrived at the kindergarten, the kids surrounded the table and kept on expressing their amazement as I set up the birthday display.
+They were so adorable!
+Even the moms wrote on the kindergarten’s Facebook page to express their amazement.
+Thank you all for creating such wonderful memories for my son.
+It was a truly special moment for us!

 LUNCH BOX BAG SEWING PATTERN